Water resource impact minimization

 The Toyohashi-Kita Plant makes use of two categories of water; potable water that can be used as drinking water, and industrial water for such uses as machine coolant and in toilets.
 In the past, water was treated in septic tanks, and 35 tons of water was discharged into the sea every day from the plant.
 Now this water is filtered with activated carbon in specially-developed tanks to remove any lingering odors or discoloration, before being pumped back into water tanks for further use as industrial water, thus ensuring no water needs to be discharged.
 We obtained a patent for this circulation system in fiscal 2023.

-Use of this circulation system has also been expanded to the Toyohashi-Higashi Plant and Toyohashi-Minami Plant, with plans to make the entire Toyota Boshoku group wastewater free in the future.
+Use of this circulation system has also been expanded to the Toyohashi-Minami Plant and Toyohashi-Higashi Plant, with plans to make the entire Toyota Boshoku group wastewater free in the future.